americanexpress/unify-jdocs/readme.md

 Till now we talked of operations which can be done on a free form JSON document meaning that it is possible to read and write pretty much any path we feel like.
 But what if we wanted to lock down the structure of a JSON document?
-Typically we would use something like JSON schema.
+Typically, we would use something like JSON schema.
 We thought that there was a far simpler and more intuitive way to do the same thing.
 This is where we now start to talk of Base and Typed documents.

 In JDocs, there can be two types of documents.
 A Base document which we have worked with so far